aws-samples/aws-cdk-managed-elkk/README.md

 ssh ec2-user@$kafka_client_dns
 ```

-While connected to the Kafka client instance create the consumer session:
+While connected to the Kafka client instance create the consumer session on the elkktopic Kafka topic.

 ```bash
 # Get the cluster ARN